 C1 neurons, located in the brainstem, the lowest part of the brain, regulate autonomic functions, and are activated by lack of oxygen, low blood sugar, inflammation, pain and low blood pressure (Guyenet, et al., 2013).
 With prior studies showing C1 neurons causing physiological and psychological responses to stress by mediating breathing and heart rate, C1 neurons in the brainstem of mice were stimulated optogenetically and induced a freezing behavior response during an Open Field Test (OFT).
 Using the mouse strain dopamine--hydroxylase Cre (DH-Cre) with rabies virus viral vectors selectively expressing light-activated viruses in the neurons with Cre, therefore expressing the light activated viruses only in C1 neurons, effects of stimulation causing freezing behavior were only observed in the Channelrhodopsin 2 virus (ChR2) test group versus the mCherry virus control group (p=0.0010).
-Additionally, with the use of caspase, a mediator of cell death, selectively expressed in the C1 neurons via the same Cre-dependent rabies associated construct as the light activated viruses, C1 neurons were ablated.
-When the animals with ablated C1 neurons were exposed to restraint stress and then placed in the OFT, no effect on behavior was observed, versus control animals with C1 neurons still intact that presented freezing behavior.
+Additionally, with the use of caspase, a mediator of cell death, selectively expressed in the C1 neurons were exposed to restraint stress and then placed in the OFT, no effect on behavior was observed, versus control animals with C1 neurons still intact that presented freezing behavior.
 Freezing behavior is a well known anxiety response, and both loss of function and gain of function experiments show C1 neuron control of this response.
-This finding further dissects the anxiety circuit in the brain, identifies another functional role that C1 neurons play, and contributes to the theory of physical stress responses coming before psychological stress and physical responses even causing psychological stress.
+This finding further dissects the anxiety circuit in the brain, identifies another functional role that C1 neurons play, and contributes to the theory of physical stress responses coming before psychological stress.